Whale Rider

-Whale Rider is a 2002 New Zealand drama film written and directed by Niki Caro.
-Based on the 1987 novel The Whale Rider by Witi Ihimaera, the film stars Keisha Castle-Hughes as Kahu Paikea Apirana, a twelve-year-old Māori girl whose ambition is to become the chief of the tribe.
+Whale Rider is a 2002 New Zealand drama film written and directed by Niki Caro, based on the 1987 novel by Witi Ihimaera.
+The film stars Keisha Castle-Hughes as Kahu Paikea Apirana, a twelve-year-old Māori girl whose ambition is to become the chief of the tribe.
 Her grandfather believes that this is a role reserved for males only.
+A coproduction between New Zealand and Germany, the film was shot on location in Whangara, the setting of the novel.

-The film was a coproduction between New Zealand and Germany.
-It was shot on location in Whangara, the setting of the novel.
-The world premiere was on 9 September 2002, at the Toronto International Film Festival.
-The film received critical acclaim upon its release.
-At the time, Keisha Castle-Hughes became the youngest nominee for the Academy Award for Best Actress, at age 13.
-The film earned $41.4 million on a NZ$9,235,000 budget.
-In 2005, the film was named on the BFI List of the 50 Films You Should See By the Age of 14.
+Whale Rider had its world premiere on 9 September 2002 at the Toronto International Film Festival.
+It received critical acclaim upon its release and was a commercial success, earning $41.4 million on a $3.5 million budget.
+At the 76th Academy Awards, Keisha Castle-Hughes became the youngest nominee for the Academy Award for Best Actress, at age 13.
+In 2005, the film was named on the BFI list of the "50 Films You Should See By the Age of 14".